 What to Expect on the RESET Food Plan

-Generally, the harder this food plan is the greater the dysfunction and the more you need it.
+Generally, the harder this food plan is the greater the internal dysfunction and the more you need it.

 By the end of week one, you should be fat burning.
 You will likely notice increased concentration, energy levels, and much improved sleep (you need to be fat burning at night to sleep well and now you are).
-Be careful with alcohol consumption as your body will be clean and one glass may feel like two.
+Be careful with alcohol consumption as your body will be clean and one drink may feel like two.

 You may notice your clothes fitting different.
 This means your body composition is changing (fat to muscle ratio).
 Keep in mind, if you gain a very small amount of muscle but lose a much greater amount of fat, the scale will not change.